Merzasphor/MWSE/docs/source/lua/type/tes3reference.rst

     Read-only.
 Access to the script context for this reference and its associated script.

 `data`_ (`table`_)
     A generic lua table that data can be written to, and synced to/from the save.
 All information stored must be valid for serialization to json.
 For item references, this is the same table as on the tes3itemData structure.
+To store data that doesn't get serialized to/from the save, use tempData.

 `deleted`_ (`boolean`_)
     The deleted state of the object.